EetuPeltolaCodes/Advanced_Web_Applications_Project/README.md

 npm run dev
 ```

-**Notice that you need to install all the dependencies in the server, client and project folders package.json file.**
+**Notice that you need to run: "npm install" in the server, client and project folders.**

 Backend uses port 5000 and frontend uses port 3000 also mongoDB is connected to "mongodb://localhost:27017/project".